 What does it mean when we say a recipe is “kitchen-tested?”
 Whose kitchen is it, and how thorough is their testing method?
 The cycle of a new recipe here at Tablespoon is a pretty wild ride from start to finish—here’s a behind-the-scenes look at the process.

 Before we dive into where the recipe process is now, we have to give a shout out to where we came from.
-When Tablespoon first got started (over a decade ago!), most of our recipes came from a group of talented bloggers, eager to share their recipe ideas with the world.
-While we no longer publish user-submitted content, some of our favorite recipes came from our blogger-buddy days (cheesy hash brown casserole, anyone?)
+When Tablespoon first got started (over a decade ago!), most of our recipes came from a group of talented bloggers and food writers, eager to share their recipe ideas with the world.
+While we no longer publish user-submitted content, some of our favorite recipes came from our blogger-buddy days (cheesy hash brown casserole, anyone?).
+In fact, if an oldie is enough of a goodie, we’ll retest and remake that recipe in our kitchens to ensure the hype is worth the hassle, so to speak.
 As time went on, we wanted in on the fun and started developing more and more recipes ourselves.
 The Tablespoon crew is based at General Mills headquarters, and we share a Kitchen Team with our friends at Pillsbury and Betty Crocker.
-Our Kitchen Team is intense about food, and when it comes to developing recipes, they don’t mess around.
+Our team is intense about food, and when it comes to developing recipes, we don’t mess around.

 It All Starts with an Idea